taskett/taskett/_posts/2019-11-28-year_review.md

 ### Follow the Magic

 Magic is that feeling of wonder, of goosebumps, excitement, of YES.
 Magic is something that just lights you up.
 You undoubtedly know it when you feel it.

 In 2020, I want hang out with more people who feel a little bit like magic.
 I want to consume more things/experiences that are magic.
 I only want to work on side projects that feel like magic.
-I only want to move my career in a direction that feels _right_ in my core.
+I will only move my career in a direction that feels _right_ in my core.

 ## Set solid, Consistent Routine/Habits

+**A great routine = all the healthy things in life are automated so that you don’t have to waste extra time trying to get your shit together, because it’s all on auto pilot.**

 *Confession:* I’ve never stuck to a real routine.
-I don’t think my brain likes organization or consistency.
-But I also think it’s an ‘Uncle Bob’ symptom that has led to a lot of energy being spent unnecessarily. **A routine = all the healthy things in life are automated so that you don’t have to waste extra time trying to get your shit together, because it’s all on auto pilot.**
+But I also think it’s an ‘Uncle Bob’ symptom that has led to a lot of energy being spent unnecessarily.

-At least, that’s what I hope, because as I just told you, I’ve never had a real routine before that I’ve stuck to!

-This is my ideal routine.
-I don’t expect to actually nail all of these things, but, hey, shoot for the moon and you’ll land among the stars right?

 Once I have a solid routine in place, then I can add travel and side projects back in, and have a good foundation for those things to rest upon.